LaDainian Tomlinson: 2004 season

 On August 14, Tomlinson signed an eight-year contract worth $60 million, with $21 million guaranteed.
 It was the richest contract for a running back up to that point.

-Tomlinson scored consistently throughout the season, with either one or two touchdowns in fourteen games, including a twelve-game streak from Weeks 4 to 16.
-He again had a big performance against the Raiders, rushing 37 times for 164 yards and a touchdown during a 23–17 victory in Week 10.
-San Diego clinched the AFC West division in Week 15, with a 21–0 win in the snow of Cleveland; it was their first playoff berth since 1995, ending an eight-year drought.
+Tomlinson scored consistently throughout the season, with either one or two touchdowns in fourteen games, including a twelve-game streak from weeks 4 to 16.
+He again had a big performance against the Oakland Raiders, rushing 37 times for 164 yards and a touchdown during a 23–17 victory in week 10.
+San Diego clinched the AFC West division in week 15, with a 21–0 win in the snow over the Cleveland Browns; it was their first playoff berth since 1995, ending an eight-year drought.
 Tomlinson, who rushed for 111 yards and two touchdowns in the game, said, "I've only been here four years, but in some ways it feels like eight.
 To go from where we were to this is awesome.
 I've dreamed of the playoffs for a long time, but it's only been a dream."

 Tomlinson's yardage numbers were down from the previous season, with 1,335 rushing (7th in the league) and 441 receiving, in part because he was rested in the regular season finale, though his yards per carry dropped significantly to 3.9, and he had barely half as many receptions with 53.
 However, he led the NFL in rushing touchdowns for the first time with 17.
 His 1,776 scrimmage yards were tied for fifth in the league, while his 18 total touchdowns ranked second.
 Tomlinson earned his second Pro Bowl nomination, and rewarded his offensive line with an expenses-paid trip to Hawaii, the site of the game.
 He was voted Associated Press First-team All-Pro for the first time in his career.

 Tomlinson's first playoff experience came in 2004.
 San Diego hosted the New York Jets in the first round of the playoffs, losing 20–17 in overtime.
 Tomlinson rushed 26 times for 80 yards, and caught nine passes for 53 yards, scoring no touchdowns.
 During the sudden-death overtime period, San Diego gained a first down at the New York 22; Tomlinson ran three times for no gain before rookie kicker Nate Kaeding came in for a game-winning field goal attempt.
 Kaeding missed wide right, and New York drove for the winning points.
 Schottenheimer was criticized after the game for playing too conservatively with the three Tomlinson runs.